How to Write a Book in Markdown: Complete 2026 Guide

 Many writing tools handle Markdown natively: Obsidian, iA Writer, Typora, Ulysses (Mac), VS Code with extensions.
 These tools offer real-time rendering, file management by project, and sometimes features like focus mode, word counting, or cloud sync.

 Layout tools like Folio Studio import .md files directly without intermediate conversion.
+See our guide on creating an epub from Markdown or Word for the full export workflow.

 Easy Version Control